 - The R.A.U. compound will also serve as a base of operations to have Biblical training conferences and medical outreaches throughout North Uganda, South Sudan, Northeast Democratic Republic of Congo, and regions to the North.

 - R.A.U. will also by God’s grace seek to minister to the physical and educational needs of the region.
-R.A.U.’s 17 acres gives opportunity to have a Medical Clinic, Christian Day School for children, Orphan Care Center, and as well vocational training for adults with a Micro-Finance Center.
+R.A.U.’s 17 acres gives opportunity to have a Medical Clinic and Christian Day School for children.
+Currently we are locating children in the area who have disabilities which can be corrected surgically.
+We are working with two hospital in Kampala to help these children.
+We also have many South Sudanese refugees in our area.
+We have brought food to the camps and have an open door to bring in more aid along with Bible Study.
 Please pray with us for God’s provision in these endeavors!

 - Carol and I have made our home here so that we can work alongside the born again believers of this region to help train church leaders and facilitate other ministry opportunities… “the harvest is great and the labors are few”.